zuplo/docs/docs/articles/local-development-env-variables.md

 sidebar_label: Environment variables
 ---

-For security reasons, your local development does not have access to the environment variables that you have configured on the Zuplo Portal.
+For security reasons, your local development doesn't have access to the environment variables that you have configured on the Zuplo Portal.
 Instead, your local Zuplo API Gateway will load environment variables from a .env file.